 TFDUpdateSQL component

-The TFDUpdateSQL component makes it possible to redefine the SQL commands generated for updating a dataset automatically.
+The TFDUpdateSQL component makes it possible to redefine the SQL command that Delphi generates for updating a dataset automatically.
 It can be used to update the TFDQuery, TFDTable and TFDStoredProc components.
 Using TFDUpdateSQL is optional for the TFDQuery and TFDTable components because these components can automatically generate commands for posting updates from a dataset to the DBMS.
 Using TFDUpdateSQL is required for updating a TFDStoredProc dataset.
-We recommend that you always (even in the most simple cases) use it in order to have full control over which queries are made in your application.
+We recommend that you always use it, even in the most simple cases, in order to have full control over the queries that are requested from your application.

-Use the TFDUpdateSQL design-time editor opened with a double click on the component to specify SQL commands at design time.
+To specify SQL commands at design time, double-click on the component to open the property editor.

 Note